sonelrubin/dynamics-365-contact-center/contact-center/use/oc-active-conv.md

 Use the customer section to search for an existing contact or account record, and select the record to link it to the conversation.
 If the record doesn't exist, you can create a new contact or account record by using the **Add Contact** or **Add Account** button, respectively.
 After you create it, search for the record and then select it to link it to the conversation.

  Displays the customer or account details.
 The fields displayed on this card are based on your administrator's configuration.
-For more information, go to [Add the Customer 360 component to a case form]
+For more information, go to [Add the Customer 360 component to a case from]

 You can edit the customer or account details inline, without navigating to another tab.
-However, if you see the default **Customer(Contact or Account)** card, your administrator has disabled the enhanced **Customer Details** experience for the **Active Conversation** form.
+However, if you see the default **Customer(Contact or Account)** card, your administrator disabled the enhanced **Customer Details** experience for the **Active Conversation** form.

 ## View Conversation summary